Business Memo Format And Samples

 Please note that the company has decided to take disciplinary action against you for being absent from duty for 10 days without prior intimation.
 Keeping in mind earlier instances of unauthorised absence from work despite repeated warnings, management has decided to suspend you without pay for a period of one month with immediate effect.

-We sincerely hope that you will cooperate with us and not take any unauthorised leave in future.
+We sincerely hope that you would cooperate with us and not take any unauthorised leave in future.
 Please note that repeated violation of company rules may result in termination.
-If you would like to appeal against this decision or have any questions regarding the action taken, please contact the HR department at the earliest.*
+If you would like to appeal against this decision or have any questions regarding the action taken, please contact the HR department at the earliest.

 Sample memo letter of request